SR-22 Insurance Explained: Costs, Requirements & How to Get It

 What is SR-22 Insurance and How Does It Work

-Many drivers mistakenly believe that what is sr22 insurance refers to a special type of insurance policy.
+Many drivers mistakenly believe that SR-22 insurance refers to a special type of insurance policy.
 In reality, an SR-22 is not insurance at all—it's a certificate of financial responsibility that your insurance company files with your state's Department of Motor Vehicles (DMV) to prove you carry the minimum required liability coverage.

 Think of the SR-22 as a monitoring system.
 When your insurer files this certificate, they're essentially promising the state that they'll notify the DMV immediately if your policy lapses, is canceled, or fails to meet minimum coverage requirements.
 This ensures that high-risk drivers maintain continuous insurance coverage as mandated by law.